martinrebo/martinrebo/docs/Books/AI_Engeneering-Chip_Huyen.md

 3. Information extraction
   Getting the model to reveal its training data or information used in its context

+## Chapter 6: RAG and Agents

+- This chapter focuses on how to construct the relevant context for each query.
+Two dominating patterns for context construction are RAG, or retrieval-augmented generation, and agents.
+The RAG pattern allows the model to retrieve relevant information from external data sources.
+The agentic pattern allows the model to use tools such as web search and news APIs to gather information.

+### RAG

+- RAG is a technique that enhances a model's generation by retrieving the relevant information from external memory sources.
+(DB, chat sessions, internet ... ).
+It constructs context specific to each query.

+#### RAG Architecture

+- A RAG system has two components: a retriever that retrieves information from external memory sources and a generator that generates a response based on the retrieved information.
+- The success of a RAG system depends on the quality of its retriever.
+A retriever has two main functions: indexing and querying.
+Indexing involves processing data so that it can be quickly retrieved later.
+Sending a query to retrieve data relevant to it is called querying.
+How to index data depends on how you want to retrieve it later on.

+#### Retrieval algorithms

+- Retrieval algorithms: Sparse vs Dense // term-based vs embedding-based
+- **Term-based:** lexical retrieval: Elasticsearch and BM25.
+TF-IDF is an algorithm that combines these two metrics: term frequency (TF) and inverse document frequency (IDF).
+- **Embedding-based:** semantic retrieval: Rank documents based on how closely their meaning align with the query, generating a `vector database`.
+(FAISS: FB AI Similarity Search / ScaNN: Scalable Nearest Neighbours google / Spotify Annoy )
+  - Vector DB organize data into buckets, trees or graphs.
+Vectors can be quantized (reduce precision) or made sparse.
+Check [zilliz](https://zilliz.com/learn/vector-index)
+- Context precision and context recall

+#### Retrieval Optimization

+- **Chunking strategy**
+- **Reranking**
+- **Query rewriting** (reformulation | normalization | expansion)
+- **Contextual retrieval**  (add tags and keywords)

+#### RAG beyond Texts

+- Multimodal RAG
+- RAG with tabular data

+### Agents

+- The goal of AI, emerging field with no frameworks to define, develop and evaluate them.

+#### Overview

+- An agent is anything that can perceive its environment and act upon that environment. (games, internet, road...)

+#### Tools

+- **Knowledge augmentation**
+- **Capability extension**
+- **Write actions**

+#### Planning

+- Planning overview: Decoupled from execution
+- Foundations models as planners
+- Plan generation

+#### Agent Failure Modes and Evaluation

+- Planing failures
+- Tool failures
+- Efficiency

+### Memory

+- Memory refers to mechanisms that allow a model to retain and utilize information.
+A memory system is especially useful for knowledge-rich applications like RAG and multi-step applications like agents.

 ## Fun Facts